 Friendly Betting: If you're not able to gather all of your hunting buddies together, but still have a friend to shoot with, have some friendly bets.
 I’m not endorsing gambling, but by placing some high wager bets with each other, such as the loser has to mow the winners lawn, or paint their house, will ensure that you will be sweating a bit when letting those arrows fly.

 One Shot: In most cases, you're only letting one arrow fly at a deer.
 Not often does a person get to shoot multiple arrows at one deer.
 Try this at home as well.
 Go out to your target and limit yourself to one shot.
 I usually do this more often towards the latter part of the summer, right before season starts.
 By doing this, it really forces you to concentrate and make that shot count, just as that one shot counts when it is a live animal.

 Adrenaline: When the moment of truth finally presents itself and that monster buck is about to turn broadside, I’d venture to guess that your heart rate is significantly raised, along with your adrenaline bursting through the roof.
 Try and get that heart rate up in the backyard too, and see how you shoot when you’re a bit winded.
 Take a few laps around the house, and then when you stop, shoot immediately after.
 This isn’t going to perfectly replicate how you feel in the real situation, but it will help give you an idea of how you may be affected when the time comes for the real thing.

-If your reading this, you most likely love to hunt whitetails.
+Conclusion: If you're reading this, you most likely love to hunt whitetails.
 For a lot of us we obsess over them the whole year, and are always looking forward to the time frame when we can actually hunt them.
-If were going to take so much time to hunt them, and be serious when it comes to wind, weather, etc., we should also be that serious about our archery skills.
-The better you can shoot your bow, the more confident you will be when the time comes to shoot that big buck, which will lead to more mounts on your wall.
+If we're going to take so much time to hunt them, and be serious when it comes to wind, weather, etc., we should also be that serious about our archery skills.
+The better you can shoot your bow, the more confident you will be when the time comes to shoot that big buck, which will lead to more successful blood trails.